KoljaWindeler/ytube_music_player/README.md

 ```

 ## Sonos support / Proxy

+Update 01/2022: Playback on Sonos Speakers is not longer possible.
+YouTube Music reduced the download speed to something close to real-time.
+The solution below relied on a fast download and thus won't work any more (will take ~3min to buffer the song before it can be played on the Sonos speaker).

 Playback on Sonos speakers has several issues.
 Just forwarding the stream to the media_player returns a "mime-type unknown" error.
 I've done some testing on a Sonos Speaker of a friend and found that it is possible to download the current track and serve it from the webserver that homeassistant offers.